 |Note User-defined I/O variables support scanned access only.
 You cannot use direct access for user-defined I/O variables.|

-When you run a VI that contains I/O variables, LabVIEW automatically deploys the I/O variable container.
-This action deploys all the I/O variables in a container as a group.
+When you run a VI that contains I/O variable nodes, LabVIEW automatically deploys the I/O variable containers to which those I/O variables belong.
+This action deploys all of the I/O variables in the containers.

 |Note If an I/O driver fails to initialize, LabVIEW aborts loading all I/O variables in the project.
 In this case, the I/O variables might still appear in the project, but if an application attempts to access the variables, a run-time error occurs.
 Refer to the specific target I/O driver documentation for information about debugging I/O driver errors.|